andreasabel/logic-and-types-meeting-2019/README.md

 ## Travel

+A __minibus__ will leave at 8.30 from Chalmers (location TBA).

+### Public transport

+The venue is not easily reachable by public transport, as the connections are not frequent.
+Here is some basic connection information.
 - To Lerum:
   * train from Göteborg Central to Lerum station (20 min)
   * or bus LerumS from Svingeln to Hedlunds Backe (23 min).